What is Social Studies about?

 Subject-specific terms can be found in the glossary.

 Social Studies is about people — who they are, what they do, how they change, and what happens to them.
-The subject’s purpose is for ākonga to have the knowledge, skills and competencies to recognise their own agency and act out of concern for the well-being of whānau, hapū, iwi, hapori, and society. Ākonga learn how they can take part in society as informed, responsible, critical, and active citizens.
-This subject emphasises experiences in Aotearoa New Zealand, the Pacific, and connectedness with the wider world.
+The subject’s purpose is for ākonga to develop understanding, knowledge, and skills in relation to social, cultural, economic, and political processes.
+This enables ākonga to participate in society as critically informed, ethical, and empathetic citizens with a concern for and commitment to the wellbeing of whānau, hapū, iwi, hapori, and wider society.
+Social Studies emphasises experiences in Aotearoa New Zealand and the Pacific region, and connectedness with the wider world.
 Social Studies inquiry and social action are integral to Social Studies.

 Social Studies inquiry